silverbiology/dwca-reader/README.md

-dwca-reader
+## dwca-reader Node.JS Library
 ===========
+## Install

+To install the most recent version, you have to copy this version (no npm install available yet).

+## Introduction

-Node.JS library to read Darwin Core Archives and load into MongoDB, ElasticSearch, or custom stream.
+This is a Node.JS library to read Darwin Core Archives and load into MongoDB, ElasticSearch, or custom stream.